by Jerry ElengicalNov 11, 2022

 Step through the glass curtain door, past a series of C-shaped bookshelves, and be transported into another world of swooping arches, winding staircases, and a seemingly endless array of books at the Dujiangyan Zhongshuge bookstore.
-Featuring a cavernous hall that seems to have been ripped straight out of the pages of a book or movie screen, the retail space is the latest in a line of Zhongshuge bookstores designed by the architectural design firm X + Living.
+Featuring a cavernous hall that seems to have been ripped straight out of high fantasy fiction, the retail space is the latest in a line of Zhongshuge bookstores designed by the architectural design firm X + Living.
 Continuing the uniquely cinematic aesthetic pioneered in their previous collaborations with Zhongshuge bookstores - such as Taiyuan FAB Cinema, the Shanghai-based firm has crafted an awe-inducing environment in Chengdu, China - that is reminiscent of the soaring hallways and stairwells of Hogwarts Castle.

 Described by the firm - headed by Chinese architect Li Xiang - as a ‘paradise for bookworms’, the space makes astute use of contrast to heighten the experience of emerging into the vast main hall, where the curved bookshelves preceding it induce a sense of intimacy and build up to the big reveal.
 Finished in shades of natural walnut with lighting design strips embedded into each rack, the shelves extend from nearby columns, with a “lively arc shape that blazes a new trail and subtly divides the forum area”.
 The shelves also gently guide prospective customers to the children’s reading area, which hosts an innovative bookshelf, developed with the aid of green bamboo.
 Adorning the shelves are illustrations of pandas - a symbol of China’s Sichuan province where the store is located.